 Why Texas homeowners need flood insurance

 Over the last decade, Texas has seen some of the worst hurricanes in recent history.
-In 2017, Hurricane Harvey caused roughly $125 billion in damage in the southern part of the state.
-The storm dropped 50 inches of rainfall and completely flooded one-third of Houston’s land area.
+In 2017, Hurricane Harvey caused roughly $125 billion in damage as it slammed into the Gulf Coast.
+The storm dropped 50 inches of rainfall in some places and completely flooded one-third of Houston’s land area.

 Some research has found that climate change is causing flooding in Texas to become more frequent and more devastating.
 The Washington Post reports that two individual studies determined that climate change increased the amount of rainfall after Hurricane Harvey by 20-35%.

-Data from the Federal Emergency Management Agency (FEMA) shows that flood events are most common along the Texas coastline, in the southern region and in the Dallas area.
-Almost every part of Texas is somewhat susceptible to flooding, which means homeowners across the state should consider flood insurance.
+Data from the Federal Emergency Management Agency (FEMA) shows that the risk of flooding is higher along the Texas coastline, in the southern region and the Dallas area.
+However, almost every part of Texas is somewhat susceptible to flooding, which means homeowners across the state should consider flood insurance.
 Knowing your flood risk could help you decide if flood insurance is right for you.

 Cost of flood insurance in Texas

-However, not every homeowner pays the same amount for their insurance.
-A variety of factors can impact a premium, like the home’s specific location, the value of the home and the value of the belongings inside the home, should you choose to insure them (you can buy a flood policy with just dwelling coverage).
-Depending on the state, a homeowner’s credit score and claims history can also affect their flood insurance rate.
+Not every homeowner pays the same amount for their flood insurance.
+A variety of factors can impact your premium, like your home’s specific location, the value of your home and the value of your belongings inside the home, should you choose to insure them (you can buy a flood policy with just dwelling coverage).
+Depending on the state, a homeowner’s credit score and claims history might also affect their flood insurance rate.
 Not all states allow insurance companies to use your credit-based insurance score when calculating your rate.

 When to purchase flood insurance

 If you are thinking about getting flood insurance, being proactive is key.
 Most flood insurance policies have a 30-day waiting period, which means the coverage is not valid for one month after signing the contract, although there are a few exceptions.
-Additionally, some insurance carriers put a moratorium on purchasing insurance policies leading up to a natural disaster.
-So if flood insurance is purchased and a major hurricane sweeps through one week later, the coverage would not be valid.
+Additionally, some insurance carriers put a moratorium on purchasing flood insurance policies when a natural disaster is imminent.
+If you wait until a storm is on the way to buy insurance, you might find yourself unable to purchase a policy.

-Insurance experts urge Texas residents not to wait until a storm is on the horizon to purchase a flood insurance policy.
-Residents who live in an area where flooding occurs should buy a policy as soon as possible.
+Insurance experts typically advise that Texas residents not wait until a storm is on the horizon to purchase flood insurance coverage.
 Storms are unpredictable and can hit at any time.
 Having a flood policy in place before a storm is coming is the safest way to prepare for the financial impact of flood damage.

 How to purchase flood insurance in Texas

-Purchasing flood insurance is different from buying regular home insurance.
-The first thing to do when considering flood insurance is to determine where it is offered.
+Purchasing flood insurance is a bit different from buying regular home insurance.
+The first thing to do when considering flood insurance is to determine where you can get quotes.
 There are two main options for getting flood insurance in Texas.

 NFIP flood insurance

 The most common option is to buy a policy through the National Flood Insurance Program (NFIP).
-NFIP is a government-run insurance program that covers homes in high-risk flood areas.
-NFIP flood insurance includes dwelling coverage up to $250,000 and personal property coverage up to $100,000.
+The NFIP is a government-run insurance program that offers flood insurance.
+NFIP flood insurance can be written with dwelling coverage up to $250,000 and personal property coverage up to $100,000.

 However, NFIP insurance does not cover everything.
 It does not cover any property besides the main home, so a yard, pool or fence destroyed by floodwater is not covered.
 It also does not cover valuables or home business financial losses.

 With NFIP insurance, the insured is reimbursed for losses on the basis of actual cash value (ACV).
-That means the depreciation is factored into the payout.
-For example, if a home was purchased for $300,000, and a flood insurance claim is filed 10 years later, the homeowner might only get $200,000 for repairs.
+That means the depreciation is factored into the claim payout.
+Depreciation will be determined by your home’s age and condition at the time of the loss.

 To buy NFIP flood insurance, search for a participating provider in Texas.
 Contact the company and inquire about flood coverage, and an agent will walk through the process and explain what is and is not covered.
-Once the first month’s premium is paid — most flood policies must be paid in full upfront — coverage will take effect after the 30-day waiting period.
+Once the premium is paid — most flood policies must be paid in full upfront — coverage will take effect after the 30-day waiting period.

 Private flood insurance

-The other option is to buy private flood insurance from a regular insurance provider.
-Depending on the insurance company, flood insurance is available as a standalone policy or an endorsement on a homeowner’s insurance policy.
+The other option is to buy private flood insurance from a standard insurance provider.
+Depending on the insurance company, flood insurance is available as a standalone policy or, occasionally, an endorsement on a homeowner’s insurance policy.

-There are pros and cons to getting private flood insurance.
-For one, it is usually more expensive than NFIP insurance.
-However, the coverage limits are often higher and there may be more flexibility with the policy.
-Additionally, private flood insurance typically includes replacement cost value (RCV) for the home and personal belongings, which means any damage is paid for at the original value.
+Private insurers may offer higher coverage limits than the NFIP, and there may be more flexibility with the policy features.
+Additionally, private flood insurance may offer replacement cost value (RCV) for your home and personal belongings, which means any damage is paid for at the replacement value.

 Before deciding on private flood insurance, research what is required to qualify for coverage.
 For instance, homes located in very high-risk areas might not be eligible for private insurance.
 In that case, NFIP insurance might be a good option.

-To get private flood insurance, research providers that offer this type of coverage in the area where the home that needs flood insurance is located.
+To get private flood insurance, research providers that offer this type of coverage in the area where you live.
 Keep in mind that many private insurance companies sell NFIP policies.
 Just because an insurance carrier sells flood insurance doesn’t mean it’s “private” insurance.
 To be considered a private policy, an insurer must underwrite the coverage themselves.